serenity-is/docs/tutorials/meeting/meeting_management.md

 ### Removing Northwind

-Remove Northwind using how-to guide.
+Remove Northwind using the how-to guide.